Vic Mackey: Other relationships

 Vic also has a notable relationship with Detective Dutch Wagenbach.
 Vic perceives Dutch as arrogant, making him the target of Vic's practical jokes early in the series.
 The nature of their relationship often changes, however.
 After Dutch almost single-handedly apprehends a serial killer, Vic learns to respect him, and the practical jokes cease.
 They often cooperate on cases during this period and develop a minor friendship.
 This changes however when Dutch begins to correctly suspect that Mackey was behind the Armenian money train robbery.
 When Mackey learns that Dutch has been pointing the finger at him to Aceveda, Mackey's respect for Dutch evaporates and the practical jokes resume.
 During this time, Dutch begins a relationship with Vic's ex-wife Corrine, which he admits he started, at least initially, to get back at Vic.
 During a fight between Dutch and his new partner, Billings, Vic mocks Dutch during the brawl.
 When Vic attempts to split the fight up, Dutch punches Vic out of anger over the latter's bullying of him.
 Vic doesn't strike back, instead he lays off Dutch and the practical jokes cease once again.
-Dutch later helps Corrine try and have Vic arrested.
+Dutch later helps Corrine try and have Vic arrested and later helps her enter Witness Protection.

 Vic initially has a neutral relationship with Detective Claudette Wyms, the two initially share no friendship or antagonism, and even successfully collaborate in series one.
 Series two however sees Wyms unravel some of Vic and the Strike Team's corruption, and their relationship is permanently tainted.
 When Wyms is promoted to Captain in series six, this hostility remains.
 Similar to Aceveda before her, she tries unsuccessfully to have Vic brought to justice.